Lybecker/azure-secure-networking-for-devs/exercises/instructions/4-vnet-peerings-firewall-and-routing.md

 ## Virtual network peering

 Right...
 It's kinda important for our case that the virtual networks are connected.
 In order to do that we need to [peer](https://learn.microsoft.com/azure/virtual-network/virtual-network-peering-overview) them using a [hub and spoke (hub-spoke)](https://learn.microsoft.com/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) model.
-Remember the the spoke is the virtual network in North Europe.
-Enough talking, let's get to it: Peer the virtual networks so that the one in North Europe acts as the hub.
+Remember the the spoke is the virtual network in the shared location.
+Enough talking, let's get to it: Peer the virtual networks so that the one in the shared location acts as the hub.
 What are you waiting for?
 Go!
 Execute!

 Now you should be able to open a browser in the virtual machine and navigate to the web app `https://app-<your team name>-dev-eu.azurewebsites.net/list_blobs` in the virtual network.
 If you can't, you're doing something wrong.

 ## Firewall

-Set up [Azure Firewall](https://learn.microsoft.com/azure/firewall/overview) in the North Europe virtual network.
+Set up [Azure Firewall](https://learn.microsoft.com/azure/firewall/overview) in the virtual network in the **shared location**.

 ## Routing